 How long after breast fat transfer can I exercise?

-- You may be able to resume light to moderate physical activities two weeks post-op, while physically demanding exercises should be resumed four to six weeks or only after Dr Turner suggests you do so.
+You may be able to resume light to moderate physical activities two weeks post-op, while physically demanding exercises should be resumed four to six weeks or only after Dr Turner tells you to do so.

 When can I start sleeping on my side after breast fat transfer surgery?

-- You can start sleeping on your side two weeks after the procedure.
-But, you should not sleep on your stomach after two weeks, you should wait for further two weeks.
+You can start sleeping on your side two weeks after the procedure.
+But, you should not sleep on your stomach.

-What happens if you gain weight after fat grafting to breast?
+What happens if you gain weight after fat grafting to the breast?

-- If you gain a considerable amount of weight after fat grafting to breast, your results from the procedure will be compromised.
+If you gain a considerable amount of weight after fat grafting to the breast, the results from the procedure will be compromised.
 Your new fat cells may swell up.

 Should I lose weight before fat transfer?

-- You should be at a stable weight before the procedure.
-So it is recommended that you lose weight before a fat transfer to the breast as this will help achieve a more accurate size of your new breasts.
+You should be at a stable weight before the procedure.
+So, it is recommended that you lose weight before a fat transfer to the breast as this can reduce the overall amount of body fat, allowing for a more precise transfer of fat to the breasts.

 Is breast fat transfer painful?